AdobeDocs/app-builder/src/pages/guides/migrations/standalone_to_dx_experience_cloud_spa.md

         4. Find your application in the list, click **Revoke**
         5. Click **Revoke**
     2. If not admin
-        1. Ping Admin to revoke
+        1. Ping admin to revoke
         2. Wait for admin to revoke
 4. Re-initialize application
     1. Run `aio app init`